-Our primary sources of liquidity are available cash and cash equivalents, cash flows provided by operations and borrowings under our credit facilities.
-As of June 30, 2023 September 30, 2023, we had cash and cash equivalents of \$14.3 million \$10.4 million.
-For the six nine months ended June 30, 2023 September 30, 2023, cash provided by operations was \$27.4 million \$38.5 million.
-We currently have \$115.4 million \$128.3 million of credit available (\$112.0 \$125.0 million under the Credit Agreement and CAD \$4.5 (\$3.43.3 million) under our Canadian credit facility) to us under our committed credit facilities.
-We expect available cash, internally generated funds, and borrowings from our committed credit facilities to be sufficient to support working capital needs, capital expenditures (including acquisitions), and our debt service obligations.
+Our The primary source of liquidity for our business is available cash and cash equivalents, cash flows provided by operations and borrowings borrowing capacity under our credit facilities.
+As of September 30, 2023 March 31, 2024, we had cash and cash equivalents of \$10.4 million \$8.6 million.
+For the nine three months ended September 30, 2023 March 31, 2024, cash provided by used in operations was \$38.5 million.
+We currently have \$128.3 million \$5.0 million, and as of credit March 31, 2024 we had approximately \$104.3 million in funds available (\$125.0 million under the Credit Agreement and CAD \$4.5 (\$3.3 million) under our Canadian credit facility) to us under our committed credit facilities.
+We expect to continue to have sufficient access to cash to support working capital needs, pay for capital expenditures (including acquisitions), and to pay interest and service debt.
+We believe we have the ability and sufficient resources to meet these cash requirements by using available cash, internally generated funds and borrowings from our borrowing under committed credit facilities to be sufficient to support working capital needs, capital expenditures (including acquisitions), and our debt service obligations.
 We are focused on continuing to generate positive operating cash to fund our operational and capital investment initiatives.
-We believe we have sufficient liquidity to operate for at least 12 months from the date of filing this report.
+We believe we have sufficient liquidity to operate for at least the next 12 months from the date of filing this quarterly report.

 Operating activities.
-Cash provided by operations for the six nine months ended June 30, 2023 September 30, 2023 was \$27.4 million \$38.5 million compared to cash outflows of \$2.5 million \$9.7 million during the six nine months ended June 30, 2022 September 30, 2022.
-This increased included in cash flow provided from operating activities for the nine months ended September 30, 2023 was a one-time payment of \$7.4 million related to an acquisition that closed in October (see Note 14).
+Cash provided by used in operations totaled approximately \$5.0 million for the nine three months ended September 30, 2023 was \$38.5 million March 31, 2024, compared to \$9.7 million during operating cash inflows of \$0.7 million for the nine three months ended September 30, 2022 March 31, 2023.
+Included in cash provided from operating activities for the nine months ended September 30, 2023 This decrease was driven by a one-time payment of \$7.4 million related to an acquisition that closed in October (see Note 14).
 Excluding that payment, cash provided from operations would have been \$45.9 million for the 2023 period.
-The increase was due mainly to increases growth in net income and a reduction changes in other working capital items including reductions in inventory purchases, purchases and increases in accounts payable due to payment cycle timing.
+The increase was due mainly to growth decline in net income and changes a net increase in other working capital items including reductions in inventory purchases and increases in accounts payable due to payment cycle timing, capital.

 Investing activities.
-Cash used in investing activities totaled approximately \$8.3 million \$10.2 million during the six nine months ended June 30, 2023 September 30, 2023 compared to \$4.6 million \$9.8 million during the six nine months ended June 30, 2022 September 30, 2022.
-This was due primarily to an acquisition that we completed in May of 2023 (see Note 13 for discussion of this acquisition), higher acquisition-related payments made during 2023.
+Cash flows used in investing activities totaled approximately \$10.2 million \$3.1 million during the nine three months ended September 30, 2023 March 31, 2024 compared to \$9.8 million \$2.4 million during the nine three months ended September 30, 2022 March 31, 2023.
+This was due primarily to higher acquisition-related payments made during 2023.

 Financing activities.
-Cash flows used in financing activities during the six nine months ended June 30, 2023 September 30, 2023 totaled \$13.1 million \$26.2 million compared to cash flows provided by financing activities during the same period in the prior year of \$6.7 million \$0.7 million.
-This change was due primarily to repayments on our committed credit facility in 2023 as compared to borrowings in the prior year.
+Activities.
+Cash flows used in financing activities during the nine months ended September 30, 2023 totaled \$26.2 million compared to cash flows provided by financing activities during the same period three months ended March 31, 2024 totaled approximately \$5.0 million compared to \$1.9 million in the prior year of \$0.7 million, year.
+This change increase was due primarily to repayments an increase in borrowings under our credit facility during the 2024 quarter.

+Debt obligations, including balances outstanding on our committed credit facility in 2023 as compared to borrowings in the prior year.

-Debt and contingent obligations as of June 30, 2023 September 30, 2023 and December 31, 2022 totaled approximately \$14.2 million \$1.1 million and \$27.0 million, respectively.
+Debt facilities and contingent obligations liabilities as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 totaled approximately \$1.1 million \$25.0 million and \$27.0 million, \$19.9 million, respectively.

-Future liquidity and capital resource requirements
+Future liquidity Liquidity and capital resource requirements Capital Resource Requirements